jdelrue/info_grid/docs/faq/storage_principles.md

 You can use the threefold grid as a content distribution network but then you will need to reserve network/storage/compute capacity on many locations.
 Also here I expect parties to create their CDN’s (content delivery networks) on top of us and make a business model out of it.
 But you could ofcourse build your own.

 There is indeed a neat trick where you can use our dispersed storage as an effective way of allowing data closest to you be served first.
 Then you would do e.g. a 4-40 policy, which means 10 times more locations than strictly required, which means you would only need the 4 closest locations to get to the data.

+## Further Questions

+I understand that the TF grid achieves “redundancy” (security of data against loss or corruption) through a Sudoku-type reconstruction process when data is distributed over multiple nodes by the Zero-robots.
+But then it is also stated that a user of TF capacity must contract with individual farmers for capacity, so to achieve desired data security, one needs to contract with multiple farmers?
+This question is closely related to questions 4,5 above.

+## To be completed